sparksammy/RoflCOC/COC.md

 * Samuel (Sparksammy) Lord can do whatever he wants.
   * This is just so that the owner (Samuel Lord) never gets kicked or banned from his own project[s].
 * The owner can do what they want, too.
 (If the owner is Sparksammy, then see above.)
+* Do not build anything that causes lag
 * "The only way to do great work is to love what you do." --Steve Jobs

 ## About real names.